The 8 Dimensions of Self-Care framework by LivingUpp™ offers a holistic approach to building a balanced, healthy life.

-Each of us comes to the table with a unique set of circumstances when it comes to food choices.
-Your eating style—what, how much, and when you eat—is influenced by your personal experiences, beliefs, values, and preferences.
+We all have a unique set of needs and preferences when it comes to our food choices.
+Your eating style—what, how much, where and when you eat—is influenced by many factors, such as your personal experiences, beliefs, values, state of health, and flavor preferences.

 According to the 2018 Physical Activity Guidelines for Americans, most adults need between 150 and 300 minutes of moderate-intensity physical activity every week, or roughly 20 to 40 minutes every day.
 Yet only 23% of Americans are meeting that recommendation.

-In summary, to strengthen the systemic dimension of your life, focus on honoring your body with nourishing food, moving your body regularly and consistently, and getting enough, restful sleep.
-And don’t forget to schedule any necessary screenings and exams to keep tabs on your important health numbers so you can make better decisions about your habits.
+To strengthen the systemic dimension of self-care, honor your body with nourishing foods, move it regularly, and get sufficient restful sleep.
+And don’t forget to schedule health screenings and exams to keep tabs on important health numbers.

-Want to learn more about the 8 Dimensions of Self-Care?
+Want to learn more about self-care and lifestyle design?